grubini-learning/react/react-with-ts/README.md

 Used when we want to forward a reference to a ref from the parent and instantiated in the child

 - Ex: Search

+## useImperativeHandle

+To Expose API from the internal ref. \_HAS TO BE USED WITH FORWARDREF.

+- Ex: Formik.tsx